Joyyy821/Joyyy821.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master of Science student
+subtitle: Master of Science Graduate

 profile:
   align: justify